egorseliunin/pixmix/README.md

 pixmix
 ----
-A project to covert an image to a pixel matrix and saves it to an ASCII file.
+A project to covert an image to a pixel matrix.
+The matrix then is saved in ASCII format.

 Getting started
 ----